Conor Murray

-Conor Murray (born 20 April 1989) is an Irish rugby union player who plays for Munster in the United Rugby Championship and European Rugby Champions Cup.
-Internationally, Murray has represented Ireland and the British & Irish Lions, whom he captained temporarily in 2021.
-He plays as a scrum-half and represents Garryowen in the All-Ireland League.
+Gerard Conor Murray (born 20 April 1989) is a former Irish rugby union player who played as a scrum-half for United Rugby Championship club Munster and the Irish National team.

 Early life

-Murray was born in Limerick, Ireland, where he attended St. Munchin's College and was part of the same Munster Schools Rugby Senior Cup squad as current Munster and Ireland colleague Keith Earls.
+Murray was born in Limerick, where he attended St Munchin's College and was part of the same Munster Schools Rugby Senior Cup squad as former Munster and Ireland teammate Keith Earls.

 Munster

 2010–2015

 Murray made his competitive debut for Munster against Connacht in the Celtic League on 18 April 2010, coming on as a blood replacement.
 He part of the Munster A team that lost the final of the 2009–10 British and Irish Cup to Cornish Pirates on 16 May 2010.
 Murray came off the bench to replace Duncan Williams during Munster's historic 15–6 victory against Australia on 16 November 2010.
 He made his European debut against Brive in April 2011.
 On 28 May 2011, he started at scrum-half against Leinster in the 2011 Celtic League Grand Final, which Munster won 19–9 in Thomond Park.
 In his first full season with Munster, Murray won the John McCarthy Award for Academy Player of the Year.

 Murray made his Heineken Cup debut for Munster against Northampton Saints on 12 November 2011.
-He won the Man-of-the-Match award for Munster in their Heineken Cup Round 4 match against Scarlets on 18 December 2011.
+He won the Man-of-the-Match award for Munster in their Heineken Cup round 4 match against Scarlets on 18 December 2011.
 Murray made his comeback from the knee injury he suffered in the 2012 Six Nations in the Heineken Cup quarter-final against Ulster on 8 April 2012.
 He scored his first try for Munster in the United Rugby Championship league fixture against Glasgow Warriors on 14 April 2012.
 Murray won another Man-of-the-Match award in Munster's league game against Ulster on 5 May 2012.

 During Munster's first 2012–13 Heineken Cup game on 13 October 2012 against Racing 92, Murray gave away a penalty late in the game to give Racing the lead, and they went on to achieve an unlikely win.
 His performance improved in Munster's second pool match against Edinburgh on 21 October, with Murray scoring Munster's first of four tries in a 33–0 bonus-point victory.
 Murray scored a try in Munster's crucial victory against Edinburgh on 13 January 2013, and he scored again as Munster beat Racing 92 29–6 to secure a place in the quarter-finals.
 He started in Munster 18–12 Heineken Cup quarter-final victory over Harlequins on 7 April 2013.
 Murray also started the 16–10 semi-final defeat to Clermont Auvergne.